gshutler/deris/README.markdown

       index.html     # _src/layout.haml + _src/content.haml
       morrisons.html # _src/layout.haml + _src/morrisons/content.haml

+If you prefer you can specify the `:content` partial in a file with the same name as the directory.
+This stops you ending up with multiple files called `content.haml` which can make the project a bit easier to traverse.
+If there is a file with the same name as the directory and a `content.haml` then the `:content` partial will refer to `content.haml`, not the file with the same name as the directory.

+You can create URLs relative to the root of your generated content by using the `url` helper in your HAML files:

+    %a{:href => url('morrisons/bread.html')} Bread

+This will look at the current "depth" of the file within your project and prepend the correct quantity of `../` to your URL.

 ## Getting help

 You can get hold of me [on twitter](http://twitter.com/gshutler), [through a